zzzprojects/learn-orm/tutorials/vb-net/exception-handling.md

 A `Try` block is used to write a portion of code that might be affected by an exception.

- - If any code throws an exception within that `Try` block, the exception will be handled by the corresponding `Catch` block.
+ - If any code throws an exception within that `Try` block, the corresponding `Catch` block will handle the exception.
  - A `Try` block requires one or more associated `Catch` blocks, or a `Finally` block, or both.

 ## Catch Block